 Requesting A Recommendation

 Perhaps the most important thing to be aware of is if I don't know who you are, then I can't write you an effective recommendation.
+If there is someone you know better, you should ask them instead.

 Letters that consist primarily of "X took my course and did well" are not strong letters, and if you believe this is all I can say about you, then I'd suggest asking someone else.